ntno/ntno-challenge/README.md

 * add test stage to pipeline for functional testing (as opposed to configuration syntax checking)
   * python e2e tests on against running container
 * research how to handle branch builds/deploys
-* clean up IAM roles
-  * for the purposes of completing this POC quickly I made some of the roles more permissive than I would like them to be
-  * policies should be restricted to only act on pipeline resources
-  * unused policies should be removed

 ## Install
 ### Prerequisites